Marketing OneOH!One: Break On Through To The Tangential Side

 When I interview interns for the Ted Kurland Associates program, which I oversee here at TKA, more than a few want to know if they are going to work directly with the agents, or with management, as if the marketing side of it were tangential to their education, not only as an intern at TKA, but as a whole to their career.
 Of course, working with the artists is more interesting than working with the pictures of the artists; getting into the thick of the business of music is really the key to their understanding of the booking process.
 I know that, which is why I try and give them face time with the agents.

-So, let’s start this again.
-Hopefully (Insert Your School Name Here & add the “ites” or just add, “all the young dudes and dudettes”) reading this will have a career where they can afford to shave off a nice percentage for a manager; one who understands all this tangential business kind of stuff and can honestly oversee the marketing.
-For nowadays, you need the right kind of marketing crew who knows how to use all the bleeding-edge tools-of-the-minute in order to shoot your career into the stratosphere, and, even more important, keep it there.
-Before you do, there is one basic term you need to understand.
+Artists just starting out, you may have a real career where you can afford to shave off a nice percentage for a manager; a manager who understands all this tangential business kind of stuff and can honestly oversee a marketing crew who can use all the bleeding-edge tools-of-the-minute in order to shoot your career into the stratosphere, and, even more important, keep it there.
+Before you get there, here is one basic term you need to understand.
 It’s not too hard to get, though I am perplexed when starving artists don’t even have this tool tucked under their belts.
-Perhaps that’s why they are starving?
+Perhaps that’s why starving artists are starving?

 If you were a real mensch, you might want to have additional columns to keep track of what they buy, how many times they buy tickets, etc. like the successful chain stores do every time you buy an item online or with a charge card.

-Look at it as they are buying your dinner, keeping the lights on, maybe even paying for a few pairs of socks, that donut, that breakfast, and sometimes sparking your creativity.
+Look at these transactions as your fans are buying your dinner, helping to keep the lights on, maybe even paying for a few pairs of socks, that donut, that breakfast, and that should help you focus on your creativity.
 So, why not gather your loyal fan base where you can keep in contact with them?
 Don’t think of it as crass and commercial.
-At the very least think of it as survival; at the very most think of it as a public service.
+At the very least, think of it as survival; at the very most think of it as a public service.
 These fans WANT your music.
-Why not give them the easy route to giving them what they want?
+Why not give them the easy route to give them what they want?
 And to do that you need to know who they are and how to contact them.
-Simple as that.
+Simple as that.´

-Start right now to create your fan list.
+Start your next concert to collect your fans in a list.
 A pad with some columns would do just fine.
-And make it worthwhile for everyone to sign up–some incentive for making your fans give it up for your career.
+And make it worthwhile for everyone to sign up – some incentive for making your fans give it up for your career.

-Scullers suggests a ticket price of no less than $20.00.
-Which means you need to sell 38 tickets just to break even.
+Dayla suggests a ticket price of no less than $20.00.
+Which means any artist will need to sell 38 tickets just to break even.
 Even at that number, Dayla has seen the inevitable.
 “Some kids walk out of here with no money (or owing us money) because they did not heed the warnings to market their shows well.”
 Scullers does market the shows, gets the info into all the right places, and they are in a high-class hotel which could pull in a few impulse buyers, but Scullers has no built-in audience.
-No venue can build your audience- you have to.
+No venue can build your audience — you have to.

-And one rule of thumb that we email marketers heed is a successful email campaign is getting 10-15% of our list to actually follow through on an action.
-That’s not buying per-se, that’s just having them open up the email for an impression.
+And one rule of thumb that we email marketers heed is this: a successful email campaign is one where just 10-15% of our list opens the email.
+That’s not buying something per-se, that’s just having them check out our marketing message.
 The bottom-line?
 To get even a glimmer of a success at selling 38 tickets, and if you only used email marketing, AND your family didn’t buy up a scad of tickets?
-You will need a list with over 300 Bostonians alone.
+You will need a list containing over 300 fans.
 Dayla has seen a few successful groups who “actually did an amazing job getting friends and family out and some have cleared $2500.
 That is much more than any venue would ever pay them as a guarantee at this stage in their career.”

 Get cracking on that list.
 By the way, Scullers has now instituted a new policy of advance ticket sales, as Dayla told me: